raisking/atl-wdi/homework/ruby/ruby-intro/3_More_Ruby/readme.md

 Answer should be no more than a couple of sentences.
 Refer to the reading.

 1. According to Metz, what is Object-oriented design about?
+    Object-oriented design is about managing dependencies caused by messaging between objects

 2. What does SOLID stand for?